Allied Joint Force Command Naples: History

 In 1957, Operation Deep Water simulated the defence of the Dardanelles from a Soviet attack.
 The exercise included an 8,000-strong amphibious landing.

 The drawdown of the British Mediterranean Fleet, the military difficulties of the politically-decided command structure, and the withdrawal of the French from the military command structure forced a rearrangement of the command arrangements in the southern region.
 Allied Forces Mediterranean was disbanded on 5 June 1967, and all forces in the south and the Mediterranean were assigned to AFSOUTH.

 AFSOUTH continued to conduct exercises in the 1960s and 1970s, among which was exercise 'Dawn Patrol,' a five-nation naval and air exercise conducted throughout the Mediterranean in 1974.
 The U.S. contribution to the exercise was based on the USS America carrier battle group.
 During the 1960s Exercise Deep Furrow appears to have been held annually.
-Deep Furrow was to be conducted from 20–29 September 1973 in the southern region of Allied Command Europe.
-Forces from Greece, Turkey and other countries in AF South Command were to participate, which is scheduled annually by CINCSOUTH.
-Land forces will hold maneuvers in Greek and Turkish Thrace, and naval Force will exercise in the Eastern Mediterranean, including the Aegean Sea; naval activities will include amphibious and carrier operations.
-As part of the exercise, ground units will be airlifted from their home stations in the United Kingdom and the United States to northwestern Turkey, where Turkish National Forces will execute plans for receiving them.
-Turkish National Forces will also conduct operations with Hellenic Armed Forces and NATO air units, providing fighter-bomber and reconnaissance support throughout the area of operations.
-Highlights of the exercise in Turkish Thrace will be a multi-national amphibious landing on 25 September 1973 and a multinational airborne operation on 26 September 1973.
+Deep Furrow was conducted from 20–29 September 1973 in the southern region of Allied Command Europe.
+Forces from Greece, Turkey and other countries in AF South Command participated.
+Land forces held maneuvers in Greek and Turkish Thrace, and naval Force exercised in the Eastern Mediterranean, including the Aegean Sea; naval activities included amphibious and carrier operations.
+As part of the exercise, ground units were airlifted from their home stations in the United Kingdom and the United States to northwestern Turkey, where Turkish National Forces executed plans for receiving them.
+Turkish National Forces also conducted operations with Hellenic Armed Forces and NATO air units, providing fighter-bomber and reconnaissance support throughout the area of operations.
+Highlights of the exercise in Turkish Thrace were a multi-national amphibious landing on 25 September 1973 and a multinational airborne operation on 26 September 1973.